 - Ensure that your team understands your digital agency's role in identifying and providing the best possible solutions based on a solid briefing process.

 - If your agency is only putting financial numbers next to your ideas and not providing any insights or added value, you might want to reconsider your approach to the agency, or consider moving agencies entirely.

 The stronger your brief, the more likely that the project will be delivered in line with everyone's expectations, on time and on budget – making you the digital hero.

-What to include in your brief
+What to include in your agency briefing document

 - Background – Express the business and marketing need for the requirement.
 This will ensure your agency gets the full picture.